microsoft/vscode-docs/docs/introvideos/quicktour.md

 ## Outline

 * See IntelliSense in action.
-* Start the debugger without configuration.
+* Start and run the debugger.
-* Commit code with Git integration.
+* Commit source code changes with Git integration.
-* Run other commands in the integreated terminal.
+* Run shell commands in the **Integrated Terminal**.
 * Add new features with VS Code extensions.

 ## Learn More